Q&A: What Do I Need for Winter Hiking?

 One of my favorite winter hikes is Mt.
 Jackson in the Whites.
 Parking is across the road and slightly down from the trailhead, and it never fails that short walk up the road is a freezing, blustery wind tunnel.
 But I know that, prep everything I can in the car, then blast as fast as I can (safely) across the road and into the trees.
 Cold, but the second I hit the trees I feel the temperature go up.

 On the way up, I make few changes to my layers – I typically start with a base layer t-shirt with a long sleeve base layer over it (both Merino Wool).
-On a warmer winter day, that base layer may come off in the first 10 minutes, but on colder days it stays on.
+On a warmer winter day, that long sleeve base layer may come off in the first 10 minutes, but on colder days it stays on.

 The trail up Jackson is sheltered and direct 80% of the way.
 The trail also has super clear transition points – when you hit the super steep ascent that in the summer is a rock scramble, you’re transitioning into a more exposed area, I put on a mid-layer (typically a fleece).